odata2ts/odata2ts/int-test/README.md

 - cli: Testing the CLI
 - ts-floor-check: Testing that the minimum TS Version promise holds
+- config-variants: Compile gate for the configuration surface - generates the model under a set of configurations and type-checks the result

 Others test odata2ts against a **real, running OData server** that this repo starts and stops itself.
 Dockerized.